 * In the early 1970s, in response to an Aeroflot requirement, the Yak OKB began design work for a new jet airliner in response, with specifications similar to that of the Yak-40 -- for example, operation out of unimproved airfields -- but with capacity of 100 to 120 passengers.
 Initial design concepts resembled a scaled-up Yak-40, with straight wings but twin engines; which gradually evolved to swept wings and three engines, giving very much the appearance of a truncated Boeing 727.
 The Yak jetliner was given the designation of "Yak-42", recycling the designation of a single-engine turboprop airliner investigated a few years earlier, but not built.

 The first of four prototypes performed its initial flight on 7 March 1975.
 Following successful trials, the type was ordered into production at state factories in Smolensk and Saratov.
 First Aeroflot service flight was in late December 1980.
-NATO assigned it the codename of "Clobber", though again nobody paid the codename much mind.
+NATO assigned it the reporting name of "Clobber", though again nobody paid the reporting name much mind.

 As it emerged, the Yak-42 was a clean aircraft, with low-mounted wings and a tee tail, all flight surfaces being swept.
 Although the first prototype had a wing sweep of 11 degrees, later machines had a sweep of 23 degrees.
 Each wing had two spars and featured a one-piece inboard flap; a one-piece outboard flap preceded by a spoiler on top of the wing; and a two-section aileron extending to the wingtip.
 Early production aircraft had plain flaps, while later production had slotted flaps with some minor configurational changes.
 Later production aircraft also had a full-span leading-edge slat in six sections on each wing.
 Early production machines had a bullet fairing between the tailfin and the tailplane; this was later eliminated, and still later a forward "kink" was inserted at the tip of the tailfin to accommodate a bigger tailplane.